 Maintaining the equipment supply of materials used with banana bark sometimes runs out very quickly so another business goal is to see more sales and business expansion happen in order to meet this need.

-God’s gifts and talents extend to all his people and when he created Elisha he specifically gave him the ability to make beautiful art.
-Coming from the coast of Kenya, Elisha was born into a very large family, the second of twelve children.
-Life can be unpredictable living in a developing nation and when he was only twelve years old, Elisha’s father, walking home from work in the mines, was robbed and left for dead.
-Despite their great financial need, Elisha was able to receive scholarships and finish secondary school (high school), and his family was able to survive through small business efforts.
-But knowing their great need, Elisha went to Nairobi in hopes of making a better life for his family.
+Elisha was born into a large family, the second of twelve children.
+When he was only twelve, he lost his father.
+Despite great financial need, Elisha was able to receive scholarships and finish high school, and his family was able to survive through small business efforts.
+Knowing their great need, Elisha went to Nairobi in hopes of making a better life for his family.

-His first encounter in Nairobi would forever change his life.
 Elisha had always been interested in the arts.
-He stumbled across an old man on the streets of Nairobi making banana bark art and was drawn to the man and his abilities.
-Within weeks of this meeting he was living with and working under the man, making a small living for himself.
-But after just 6 months the old and now drunken man kicked Elisha out of his house and would not longer teach him the art.
-Even though Elisha found himself in a tough situation he was thankful to God for this opportunity because it provided him with this new ability, proving to be a useful tool.
+He stumbled across an old man on the streets of Nairobi making banana bark art and was drawn to the craft.
+Within weeks, he was living with and working under the man, making a small living for himself.
+After 6 months the old and now drunken man kicked Elisha out of his house and would no longer teach him the art.
+Though Elisha found himself in a tough situation, he was thankful to God for this opportunity that provided him with a new ability.
 Elisha began his own business making banana bark animal cards and found a small market for his product, but he knew it wasn’t enough and had to find a better market.

 After almost 10 years of working with Elisha, Heavenly Treasures has

 seen Elisha's life change and grow.
 He is able to sell his products at